mjpclab/jquery-tab/README.md

 `fnLoadPosition`
 A callback function to customize how active position is loaded.
-The returned value is either a number/string of number which represents active tab index, or a string represents active tab item name.
+The returned value is either a number/string of number which represents active tab index, or a string represents active tab item name, or a "thenable" object(like jQuery deferred or Promise) which will resolve to a name or index.

 `activePosition`
 The default initial active position of the tab.